cylc/cylc-admin/docs/proposal-multi-user-approach.md

 ## Open Config Questions

-* Config design - read/write/exectute vs mutation granularity. `read`, `write` and `execute` mutations could be rolled into one configuration: e.g. `user permissions`
+* Config design model: CylcCon read/write/execute vs READ/ADMIN.

-* If running with the read/write/execute defaults (suggested in table above) need confirmation/agreement
+* Access group defaults (suggested in table above) need confirmation/agreement of mapping operations/mutations to correct groups.
+This is something, that although technically can be changed with ease, would potentially be very confusing for users if changed at a later date.
-* It may be sufficient to have site config set permissions as suggested above (with implied `True`), without mutation granularity.
-If it is preferential for this mutation level granularity to be set at site level, lists of mutations could be configured as an alternative.

-### Access Group Inheritance

-A user/group with `execute: True` should be assumed to have `read: True` and `write: True`, similarly, a `write: True` user/group should have `read:True` access.
-This would need to be documented for sites and users.

 ## Ongoing Investigation: Fetching User Groups